clicon/clixon-docs/events.rst

 Clixon implements RFC 5277 NETCONF Event Notifications.

-There are no pre-existing notification streams in Clixon, an application needs to implement them.
+There are no pre-existing notification streams in Clixon, an application needs to set them up.

 The main example illustrates an EXAMPLE stream notification that triggers every 5s.

-To create a new event notification, there the following parts:

-1. `YANG`: Define a schema event spec
-2. `Backend`: and send server-side event messages
-3. `CLI`: Subscribe to the event-stream, read and display events
-4. `Netconf`
-5. `Restconf`

 Configure options
 -----------------